 - American Express

 - Apple Pay

-Yes!
-Freshly lets you skip up to three weeks in advance.
-To do this:
+Freshly lets you skip orders up to three weeks in advance.
+Follow these steps:

 - Sign into your Freshly account and go to Deliveries.

 - Find the order(s) you want to skip.

 You can also change your delivery day.
 Head to Settings, then choose Change next to Default Delivery Day to make your selection.
 Note that some days of the week are unavailable for Freshly delivery in some areas.